cksystemsteaching/selfie/manuscript/basics.md

 In binary numbers the leftmost and rightmost bits have a meaning similar to the leftmost and rightmost digits in decimal numbers.
 The rightmost bit, also called *least significant bit*, determines if the number is even or odd.
 For example, 01010101 represents an odd number whereas 10101010 an even number.
 The leftmost bit, also called *most significant bit*, represents the greatest value.
 Thus 10101010 stands for a number larger than 01010101.

-Least Significant Bit ([LSB][])
+[Least Significant Bit (LSB)][lsb]
 : The bit in a binary number that appears rightmost and determines if the number is even (0) or odd (1).

-Most Significant Bit ([MSB][])
+[Most Significant Bit (MSB)][msb]
 : The bit in a binary number that appears leftmost and has the greatest value.

 Now, what happens if we try to add two numbers where the result exceeds the number of digits necessary to represent them individually?
 For example, what if we compute 255+1=256 in binary?
 In this case, that is, 11111111+00000001, the result is 100000000, a binary number with 9 bits rather than the 8 bits representing 255.
 This is not a problem if we have more than 8 bits.
 However, with computers everything is finite, in particular memory.
 Moreover, arithmetic operations are on most machines implemented for bit strings with a fixed size such as 8 bits.
 On such machines adding 11111111 and 00000001 results in what is called *arithmetic overflow*.

 [Arithmetic Overflow][]
 : Occurs when an arithmetic operation attempts to create a numeric value that is too large to be represented within the available storage space.